ForensicTools/VolaGUI-464_2131-Martin_Wodeyla/README.md

 Running VolaGUI:
 +----------+----------+----------+

+Issue the command 'Set-RemoteExecution Unrestricted' to allow the GUI to run through either of the three methods listed below

-Starting the GUI through the Windows GUI:
+1. Starting the GUI through the Windows GUI:
 	-Right click the VolaGUI.ps1 file -> "Run with PowerShell"

-Starting the GUI through the Command Line:
+2. Starting the GUI through the Command Line:
 	-Navigate to the directory containing the VolaGUI.ps1 PowerShell script -powershell ./VolaGUI.ps1

-Starting the GUI through the PowerShell Command Line:
+3. Starting the GUI through the PowerShell Command Line:
 	-Navigate to the directory containing the VolaGUI.ps1 PowerShell script -./VolaGUI.ps1